-Summer Studies officially ends at 12 p.m. on Saturday, June 27.
+Summer Studies officially ends at 12 p.m. on Saturday, June 25.
 All students should plan to depart by noon.
-Students who have a flight requiring an earlier departure may leave any time following completion of their final exam.
+Students who have a flight requiring an earlier departure may make arrangements with RD Abbey Siebert to leave any time following completion of their final exam.

 - Apply for undergraduate admission.

 If you are a rising senior and wish to apply for admission to Cedarville as a college freshman, it's an easy process!
 Contact a University admissions counselor with questions about undergraduate admissions.